decentraland/documentation/content/creator/wearables-and-emotes/wearables/linked-wearables.md

    ![](/images/media/linked-wearables/multiple-items-upload.png)

-3. Follow the steps to upload and configure your wearable as it is described in the _Uploading an item_ section in the [wearables editor user guide]({{< ref "/content/creator/wearables-and-emotes/manage-collections/wearables-editor-user-guide.md" >}}).
+3. Follow the steps to upload and configure your wearable as it is described in the [creating wearables guidelines]({{< ref "/content/creator/wearables-and-emotes/wearables/creating-wearables.md" >}})

 ## **Creating Linked Wearables In Bulk**